Last Updated on

 This giant granitic rock will likely be the first thing you see on your way into Guatape from Medellin.
 It serves as a border between the small neighboring pueblos Guatape and Penol, a perfect landmark as it rises over 650 feet into the air.

-The rock was first climbed in 1954, after which locals would take to wooden staircases built along the northern face to gain access to the top.
+Piedra del Penol, the Guatape Rock, was first climbed in 1954, after which locals would take to wooden staircases built along the northern face to gain access to the top.
 Today the wooden stairs have been replaced with 650 cement stairs (including a tall guardwall on the open side) and a 3-story viewing platform, a small souvenir store, and snack shops have been added to the top for the convenience of tourists.

 A walk up the stairs feels grueling at first, but signs stating your stair progress serve to motivate those who become weary.
 It only takes 20-30 minutes to reach the top, depending on the speed of the crowd in front of you.
 Once at the top, visitors are rewarded with truly beautiful views of the surrounding lake formed by the Guatape-Penol hydroelectric dam.
 You’ll see fingers of dark water wind around pockets of green land, which creates a truly unique sight.
 It’s widely considered the “Best view in the world” by proud locals, and, though we disagree, we do feel it’s well worth the short walk up and down.

+Hiking the Piedra del Penol is one of the top Guatape things to do.
 Tickets to climb La Piedra must be purchased from the kiosk below the stair case entrance for 18,000 COP/ person (around $5-6 USD/ person)

 2. Take a Tuk-Tuk from La Piedra to downtown Guatape ($)

-Tuk-tuks, small, colorful vehicles, wait at the base of La Piedra to take visitors to the center of Guatape in Colombian style.
+Tuk-tuks, small, colorful vehicles, wait at the base of La Piedra del Penol to take visitors to the center of Guatape in Colombian style.
 These little cars are now a fixture in the area, and help you get in the spirit of this fun, colorful, vibrant town.
 There’s nothing better to transition you from exhausted rock climber to happy selfie photographer than a Guatape tuk tuk!

 The tuk tuks are generally new and well maintained, and easily navigate the windy, 15-minute drive from La Piedra to Guatape, since the roads are not very congested with other traffic.
 As long as you keep an arm around your kids 3-5 people can fit in one tuk-tuk for a fun, unforgettable ride!
+You’ll be glad you rode one when you visit Guatape with kids!

 For 10-12,000 COP (around $3-4) the drivers will take you to any landmark you wish to go in Guatape.
 If you don’t have a spot in mind, simply say “El Centro” to be driven to the center of town where you can easily manage on foot.

-3. Walk the Colorful Streets (FREE)
+3. Walk the Guatape Colorful Streets (FREE)

 If you’re looking for the traditional, colorful flair of Latin America, you’ll find it in Guatape.

-Second to climbing La Piedra, the most popular thing to do in Guatape is to simply take in all of the color and decor of the festive town.
+Second to climbing La Piedra, one of the most popular things to do in Guatape Medellin is to simply take in all of the color and decor of the festive town.
 If there’s one thing Guatape knows how to do it’s cater to their clientelle.
 This is largely a tourist town, so the storefronts have been decorated to be the most pleasing to visitors.
 Because it is a small town, getting from one side to another is quite fast and easy.
 Whether your tuk-tuk drops you at the waterfront or in the center of town, you can safely walk the mostly-pedestrian streets without getting lost.

 You’ll notice decorative tiles along the bottom half of store facades.
 These tiles are custom designed by the store owner to depict what they sell, their beliefs, or to reflect the farming and agriculture of the area.
 It’s just one way to take in the local culture and pride when visiting Guatape from Medellin!